 The Family Smoking Prevention and Tobacco Control Act (Tobacco Control Act) became law on June 22, 2009.
 It gives the Food and Drug Administration (FDA) the authority to regulate the manufacture, distribution, and marketing of tobacco products to protect public health.
 On December 20, 2019, the act was amended raising the minimum age of sale for all tobacco products from 18 to 21 nationwide.

 The Tobacco Control Act:

-- Recognizes that virtually all new users of tobacco products are under 18—the minimum legal age to purchase these products.
+- Recognizes that virtually all new users of tobacco products are under the age of 21—the minimum legal age to purchase these products.
 Many new users will become addicted before they are old enough to understand the risks and ultimately may die too young of tobacco-related diseases.
 The Tobacco Control Act seeks to, among other things, prevent and reduce tobacco use by young people.

 - Recognizes that tobacco products are legal products available for adult use, prohibits false or misleading labeling and advertising for tobacco products and provides the tobacco industry with several mechanisms to submit an application to FDA for new products or tobacco products with modified risk claims.

 - Gives FDA enforcement authority as well as a broad set of sanctions for violations of the law and directs FDA to contract with states to assist FDA with retailer inspections.

 This overview highlights some of the provisions of the Tobacco Control Act and is not intended to be a comprehensive guide or to reflect FDA's interpretation of the Tobacco Control Act.

 Center for Tobacco Products (CTP) oversees the implementation of the Family Smoking Prevention and Tobacco Control Act.
 Some of the Agency's responsibilities under the law include setting performance standards, reviewing premarket applications for new and modified risk tobacco products, requiring new warning labels, and establishing and enforcing advertising and promotion restrictions.